exadel-inc/etoolbox-authoring-kit/ui.apps/src/main/content/jcr_root/apps/authoring-toolkit/depends-on/README.md

 #### 6. Temporary result

-To save and use temporary result of some expression hidden unnamed field is used.
+An unnamed hidden field can be used to save the temporary result of an expression.

 ```java
 public class Component {